Study of $\chi_{bJ}(2P)\to\omega\Upsilon(1S)$ at Belle

 where $M(\pi^{+}\pi^{-}\pi^{0}\ell^{+}\ell^{-})$ is the invariant mass of the $\chi_{bJ}$ final state.
 The distribution of signal events is narrowly peaked at the corresponding $\chi_{bJ}$ masses, with a corresponding resolution of $4.5-5.0~\text{MeV}$, depending on the transition.
 Signal yields are extracted from a simultaneous extended maximum-likelihood fit to the unbinned $\Delta M_{\chi}$ and $M_{\omega}$ distributions.
+Signal lineshapes are modeled with a double-sided Crystal Ball function (DSCB) \cite{Oreglia1980}, which consists of a Gaussian core that is augmented on either side by power-law tails.
+A single DSCB is used to parameterize the $M_\omega$ lineshape for the combined signals from the $J=1,2$ transitions, while for the distorted $M_{\omega}$ lineshape of the $J=0$ transition we use the product of a DSCB and a sigmoid.
+In the fit to data, the positions of the sigmoid midpoint and the $J=0$ DSCB centroid relative the $J=1,2$ DSCB centroid are fixed to the values extracted from simulation \cite{Stottler2022}.
+In the fit to data, the $\chi_{bJ}(2P)$ and $J=1,2$ $\omega$ mass are floated along with multiplicative resolution calibration factors $\rho$ and $\kappa$, which scale the Gaussian widths $\sigma$ of the DSCBs in $\Delta M_{\chi}$ and $M_{\omega}$, respectively.
+All remaining signal lineshape parameters $(\sigma, \alpha_i, n_i, b, \delta M)$ are fixed to values extracted from simulation.
+Backgrounds in $\Delta M_{\chi}$ and $M_{\omega}$ are modeled with cubic and quadratic polynomials, respectively.
 The projections of this fit are illustrated in Fig.~\ref{fig:2P_dataFit}, and the extracted signal yields are summarized in Table~\ref{tab:yields}.
-The $\chi_{bJ}(2P)$ signal peaks are modeled with a double-sided Crystal Ball function (DSCB) \cite{Oreglia1980}, which consists of a Gaussian core that is augmented on either side by power-law tails.
-The distorted $M_{\omega}$ lineshape of the $J=0$ transition is parameterized by the product of a DSCB and a sigmoid.